mattansb/git-group-assigment/Group 2/README.md

 4A.
 Captain Hook's right hand name is Mr.Smee.

 6. Peter Pan was played by Robin Williams, who voiced him in Stephen Spielberg's 1991 movie "Hook"

+7. Alice in Wonderland Syndrome is an actual thing